simon-paris/table-packer/README.md

     table.row();
 ```

 The `row` function also returns a row object.
-You can set the margins on rows just like cells.
+You can set the margins and alignments on rows
+just like cells.
+(Valid values for alignments are "top", "bottom" and "center".) .You can also
-You can also add cells to rows after advancing to the next row.
-To do this, you need to pass in a
+add cells to rows after advancing to the next row.
+To do this, you need to pass in a cell object,
-cell object, not just your item.
-If the item does not fit, it will ignore your overflowPolicy setting
+not just your item.
+If the item does not fit, it will ignore your overflowPolicy setting and
-and do something similar to to SQUASH policy.
+do something similar to to SQUASH policy.
 For example, in this snippet, we add an item to a
 row that is already completed.

 ```javascript